-- 1. eLibrary stock will be available to residents and non-residents, and where possible, usable by multiple customers concurrently.
-We aim to choose platforms which are easy to use, and which integrate well into our collection as a whole, as well as those which offer the best content according to the standard stock selection criteria in section 3.0. - 2.
-We currently purchase eBooks and eAudiobooks from one supplier, Overdrive, which offers titles from multiple publishers.
-Customers can access the eLibrary via our website or the
+1. eLibrary stock will be available to people who live, work and study in York and where possible, usable by multiple customers concurrently.
+We aim to choose platforms which are easy to use, and which integrate well into our collection, as well as those which offer the best content according to the standard stock selection criteria in section 3.0.

-Libby app on mobile devices.
-Titles are selected manually by the Service Developer: Reading and LMS and the Service Developer: Children, Young People and Families.

-- 3. Manual selection allows us to select unabridged versions of titles rather than abridged and to avoid books which are very short in length. - 4. eLibrary selections are made weekly for adult titles and monthly for children's titles to ensure that the collection is refreshed regularly.
+- 2. We currently purchase eBooks and eAudiobooks from 2 suppliers, Overdrive and Borrowbox, who offer titles from multiple publishers.
+Customers can access the eLibrary via our website or via the providers apps on mobile devices.
+Titles are selected manually by the Service Developer: Reading and LMS and the Service Developer: Children, Young People and Families. - 3.
+Manual selection allows us to select unabridged versions of titles rather than abridged and to avoid books which are very short in length. - 4.
 Value for money is a major factor in e-book and e-audiobook selection because prices are extremely varied and can be prohibitively high. - 5.
 Customers can suggest titles for the eLibrary in the same way as they do for print titles.
 If they use Libby they can also add a Notify Me tag to titles which we do not hold and we will consider them for purchase.
 They will be notified if the title is purchased.
 We are not able to respond if we decide not to purchase a particular title. - 6.
 Due to publisher restrictions on providing access to eBooks via libraries, not all titles published in hard copy are available as eformat.